 The Medici Manuscript

 But I’d like to pay particular attention here to the most recently-acquired, and thus lesser-known, lute manuscript in the collection: the so-called ‘Medici’ lute manuscript.
-This small but fascinating volume has come to Cambridge as part of the Jeanne-Marie Dolmetsch Collection (original Dolmetsch Library shelfmark: MS II.C.23).
+This small but fascinating volume has come to Cambridge as part of the Jeanne-Marie Dolmetsch Collection (Former Dolmetsch shelfmark MS II.C.23 is now: Jeanne Marie Dolmetsch Collection MS. Add 10355).

 Among the manuscripts in the Dolmetsch family library, there were three notated in lute tablature.
 Of these, the Medici manuscript is the oldest and contains the earliest repertoire, largely consisting of pieces from throughout the 16th century for Italian renaissance lute.
 The manuscript gets its name from the coat of arms stamped on the first folio.
 Originally conjectured to be the coat of arms of the Florentine Medici, it has been demonstrated that it is in fact identical to that of the Grand Dukes of Tuscany (1569-1737), all of whom were nevertheless members of the Medici family.